Don’t have Time to Make a Nutritious Breakfast?

 According to Professional Blender Survey, 700 food industry professionals were surveyed.
 48% of the chefs named Vitamix as the blender of choice for all their culinary demands.
 Surprisingly, the brand name was least influential.
 The professional chefs cited performance, durability, and speed as the highest ranked strengths of their Vitamix blenders.

 You may be able to find a refurbished model for less money.
-But be careful make there is a money back guarantee.
+Be sure there is a money back guarantee.

 2 Award-Winning chefs State that Vitamix is There go to Blender in their Busy Restaurants

-Professional chef Volk, mixologist and owner of Portland Hunt, in Portland, Maine says “The speed and reliability of Vitmix machines is what makes them so essential.”
+Professional chef Volk, mixologist and owner of Portland Hunt, in Portland, Maine says “The speed and reliability of Vitamix machines is what makes them so essential.”

 Anna Henrie Henricks of Sweetheart Bakery in Portland, Oregon uses the Vitamix to make all the dough in her bakery.

-Now if the Vitamix can withstand the conditions of a busy commerical kitchen then it should be able to take on the demands in a home kitchen.
+Now if the Vitamix can withstand the conditions of a busy commercial kitchen then it should be able to take on the demands in a home kitchen.

 Other Commercial Brands that professional chef’s use included: